-Before starting VIMOVO, tell your health care provider if you have a history of ulcer disease or esophagus, stomach or intestine bleeding, liver or kidney problems, high blood pressure, asthma, low magnesium levels, ulcerative colitis or Crohn’s disease, or are pregnant, trying to become pregnant or are breast feeding.
+Before starting VIMOVO, tell your health care provider if you have a history of ulcer disease or esophagus, stomach, or intestine bleeding, liver or kidney problems, high blood pressure, asthma, low magnesium levels, ulcerative colitis or Crohn’s disease, or are pregnant, trying to become pregnant, or breast feeding.
 Talk to your doctor about the risk of bone fractures or developing low magnesium or vitamin B-12 levels if you take VIMOVO for a long period of time.
-Also tell your doctor about all of the medicines you take, including prescription or over-the-counter medicines, vitamins or herbal supplements.
+Also tell your doctor about all of the medicines you take, including prescription or over-the-counter medicines, vitamins, or herbal supplements.
 Do not start taking new medicines without talking to your health care provider first.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch, or call 1-800-FDA-1088.
 You may also contact the Horizon Pharma Medical Information Department toll-free at 1-866-479-6742 or [email protected].

 The risk information provided here is not comprehensive.
 To learn more, talk about VIMOVO with your health care provider or pharmacist.
 The FDA-approved product labeling can be found at www.VIMOVO.com or 1‑866‑479‑6742.